Tourism Labour Trends Dashboard

 Tourism Employment in Alberta

 Tourism employment has declined precipitously since the pandemic.
 In February 2020, 250,000 people were employed in Alberta’s tourism sector.
 In the first two months of the pandemic, employment fell by 115,000.
-Although employment has risen, and is higher in 2021 than in 2020 it remains well below pre-pandemic levels.
-Graph one shows the total number of workers employed in the sector each month.
-Graph two shows percentage decline in tourism employment in 2020 and 2020 compared to the same month in 2019.
+Although monthly employment has risen and is higher in 2022 and 2021 than in 2020 it remains well below pre-pandemic levels.
+Graph one data shows the total number of workers employed in the sector each month.
+Graph two shows the percentage decline in tourism employment in 2022, 2021, and 2020 compared to the same month in 2019.

 Alberta’s Tourism Sector – Monthly Employment (Graph 1) and Change in Employment from 2019 (Graph 2)

 The following chart displays the same data at the industry group level.
 The tourism sector is made up of five industry groups, accommodation, food and beverage services, recreation & entertainment and travel services.
 In the first months of the pandemic all industries lost a large number of employees.
-Over the summer of 2020, employment in the recreation industry recovered to 2019 levels, but that has not been the case in 2021.
-On the other hand, employment levels in the food services industry are much higher in 2021 than in 2020.
+Out of the five tourism industry groups, travel services is the hardest hit group, with the biggest loss in tourism employment overall.

 Please note that this data should be used with caution as labour force survey data for specific industries can be volatile—particularly for smaller industries that employ fewer workers.